Fair Assortment Planning: (Near) Optimal Algorithms for Problem (SUB-DUAL)

 \subsection{Near Optimal Algorithm for General Instances}

-In visibility-fair and general instances, however, solving Problem \eqref{eq:subdual} is NP-complete and requires us to design approximation algorithms.
-We observe that given any instance $\Theta = (\textbf{a}, \textbf{b}, \textbf{r}, \textbf{w}, \textbf{q}) \in \mathbb{R}_{+}^{5n}$, solving Problem \eqref{eq:subdual} is equivalent to solving a \emph{capacitated} assortment optimization problem with fixed costs, where post-fairness revenue $\r_i$ serves as the revenue of item $i$ and post-fairness cost $\c_i$ is the fixed cost of item $i$.\footnote{Recall that the post-fairness revenue $\r_i = r_i - a_i c_i$ and the post-fairness cost $\c_i = b_i c_i$, where $a_i, b_i \ge 0$ and $r_i > 0$.
-Hence, if $\r_{i'} \le 0$ for some $i' \in [n]$, we must also have $\c_{i'} \ge 0$, in which case we can exclude item $i'$ from our consideration, since including item $i'$ in our assortment would only decrease the cost-adjusted revenue.} This problem has been considered as a challenging yet important problem in the retail industry \citep{caro2015fast, kunnumkal2019tractable}.
-However, even without the capacity constraints, assortment optimization with fixed costs has been shown to be a NP-complete problem, and existing works have proposed intricate methods for its approximation \citep{Kunnumkal2010, kunnumkal2019tractable}.
+In visibility-fair and general instances, Problem \eqref{eq:subdual} is NP-complete and requires us to design approximation algorithms.
+Given any instance $\mathbf{\Theta}$, solving Problem \eqref{eq:subdual} is equivalent to solving a \emph{capacitated assortment optimization problem with fixed costs}, with $\r_i$ being the revenue of item $i$ and $\c_i$ (which can be positive or negative) being the fixed cost of item $i$.
+Prior works have recognized assortment planning with fixed costs as a challenging problem (see our detailed discussion in Section \ref{sec:related-work}).
+However, no existing work has addressed the added complexity of cardinality constraints with general fixed costs, making this problem non-trivial to solve.